wayanjimmy/usque/README.md

 🥚➡️🍏🍎

-Usque is an open-source reimplementation of the Cloudflare WARP client's MASQUE protocol.
-It leverages the [Connnect-IP (RFC 9484)](https://datatracker.ietf.org/doc/rfc9484/) protocol and comes with many operation modes including a native tunnel mode (currently Linux only), a SOCKS5 proxy mode, and a HTTP proxy mode.
+Usque is an open-source reimplementation of the Cloudflare WARP client's MASQUE mode.
+It leverages the [Connnect-IP (RFC 9484)](https://datatracker.ietf.org/doc/rfc9484/) protocol and comes with many operation modes including a native tunnel (currently Linux only), a SOCKS5 proxy, and a HTTP proxy.

 ## Table of Contents